-Non-government entities must demonstrate the support of the local municipality (ies) in which the project area and persons of benefit reside, either through formalized consortia or with executed memoranda of agreement (MOA).
+All applicants must demonstrate community support for proposed projects.
+This may include: documentation of consultation with the local municipality (ies) in which the project area and persons of benefit reside, letter(s) of support from community organizations or leaders representing the project area and persons of benefit, or through instruments such as formalized consortia or executed memoranda of agreement (MOA).
 All applicants will be required to submit an operations and maintenance plan in order to qualify.

-MIN AWARD: Based on cost reasonableness analysis.
-244
+MIN AWARD: Based on cost reasonableness analysis258

 MAX AWARD: \$100,000,000.
-Exceptions to the max award shall be considered by the PRDOH Special Case Panel on a case-by-case basis.
+Exceptions to the max award shall be considered by the PRDOH on a case-by-case basis which shall consider the project's long-term mitigation potential, the circumstances under which an exception is needed, whether the project BCA demonstrates that the cost of providing assistance is necessary and reasonable, and the project operations and maintenance plan.
+Policies and procedures governing maximum award amounts shall be communicated through Program Guidelines.